ritwickrajmakhal/localstack-docs/src/content/docs/snowflake/getting-started/quickstart.md

 localstack stop
 ```

 LocalStack is ephemeral and doesn't persist data across restarts.
 It runs inside a Docker container, and once it’s stopped, all locally created resources are automatically removed.
-In a future release of the Snowflake emulator, we will provide proper persistence and integration with our [Cloud Pods](https://docs.localstack.cloud/aws/capabilities/state-management/cloud-pods) feature as well.
+In a future release of the Snowflake emulator, we will provide proper persistence and integration with a [Cloud Pods](/aws/capabilities/state-management/cloud-pods/) feature as well.

 ## Next steps